siddhantgoel/flask-filealchemy/README.rst

 Usage
 -----

-Define your data models using `Flask-SQLAlchemy`_ like you normally would, and configure Flask-FileAlchemy to read from a :code:`data/` directory.
+Define your data models using the standard (Flask-)SQLAlchemy API.

 .. code-block:: python